Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 While this type of honey indeed has health benefits, it is best to minimize its consumption, especially for people who have diabetes.

-Honey, no matter how healthy it is known, it still contains glucose and fructose, components of many carbohydrates.
+Honey, no matter how healthy it is, it still contains glucose and fructose, components of many carbohydrates.
 During digestion, our blood assimilates them directly into our bodies.
-Hence, for people who are into a low-carb diet, the intake of honey should be at a minimum.
+Hence, for people who are on a low-carb diet, the intake of honey should be at a minimum.

 To Sum it Up